pmerienne/trident-ml/README.md

-Trident-ML is a distributed realtime online machine learning library.
+Trident-ML is a realtime online machine learning library.
 It allows you to build real time predictive features using scalable online algorihms.
 This library is built on top of [Storm](https://github.com/nathanmarz/storm), a distributed stream processing framework which runs on a cluster of machines and supports horizontal scaling.
+The packaged algorithms are designed to fit into limited memory and processing time but they don't work in a distributed way.

 Trident-ML currently supports :
 * Linear classification (Perceptron, Passive-Aggresive, Winnow, AROW)
 * Linear regression (Perceptron, Passive-Aggresive)
+* Clustering (KMeans)
 * Feature scaling (standardization, normalization)
 * Text feature extraction
 * Stream statistics (mean, variance)